apache/iotdb/docs/Documentation/UserGuide/5-Management/1-System Monitor.md

 <img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://user-images.githubusercontent.com/20263106/53316064-54aec080-3901-11e9-9a49-76563ac09192.png">

-There are several attributes under Monitor, including the numbers of files opened in different folders, the data file size statistics and the stringValues of some system parameters.
+There are several attributes under Monitor, including the numbers of files opened in different folders, the data file size statistics and the values of some system parameters.
 By double-clicking the value corresponding to an attribute it can also display a line chart of that attribute.
 In particular, all the opened file count statistics are currently only supported on ```MacOS``` and most ```Linux``` distro except ```CentOS```.
 For the OS not supported these statistics will return ```-2```.
 See the following section for specific introduction of the Monitor attributes.

 ##### MBean Monitor Attributes List